NeuroTechX/eeg-notebooks_v0.1/MAC_INSTRUCTIONS.md

 ```bash
 echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc
 ```

-Working with eeg-notebooks
+# Working with eeg-notebooks #

-Turn on your MUSE device
+* Turn on your MUSE device
-Connect the Bluetooth dongle to the USB port of your Mac Run the following commands in the Terminal:
+* Connect the Bluetooth dongle to the USB port of your Mac
+* Run the following commands in the Terminal:
 ```bash
 conda activate nbmac
 cd ~/eeg-notebooks/notebooks
 jupyter notebook
 ```

-Open *.ipynb in the browser
+* Open name.ipynb in the browser
-The rest of the instructions for running experiments and analyzing data are in the *.ipynb notebook
+* The rest of the instructions for running experiments and analyzing data are in the name.ipynb notebook